sroopsai/tasktracker/README.md

 A simple yet powerful **Command Line Interface (CLI)** tool to track your daily tasks.
 Built in **Java**, it helps you manage tasks with ease — from adding and updating to marking progress or completion — all through your terminal.

+> 💡 This project is based on the ["Task Tracker" project from Roadmap.sh](https://roadmap.sh/projects/task-tracker)

 ---

 ## 🔗 Project Links